 If you want to quickly know my recommendation for the best basketball shoes for ankle support and Achilles support, then go for the Nike Zoom Freak 1.

 Basketball is a physical sport and injuries can happen during unexpected moments of the game.
 One of the most common injuries in basketball is sprained ankles.
-This can happen when you accidentally step on another player’s feet.
+This can happen when you accidentally step on another player’s foot.
 When doing quick and sudden lateral movements, there is also the risk of rolling your ankles.
 The right protection is needed to prevent ankle injuries.
 You also need to have proper ankle support shoes when you have just recovered from an ankle injury.

 In this article, I will be reviewing the following best basketball shoes for ankle support and Achilles support: